 This document provides guidance to install the pieces of the Digital Platform hosted in Azure, not including the Analytics Platform.

 Deployment Topology

 The environment created will have four deployments, as described in the document Physical Design.
-These deployments will be located in the following Azure regions:
+These deployments will be in the following Azure regions:

 Update the table based on the locations and availability of your deployment